 The consequences of fractures and falls include significant morbidity, impaired quality of life, and high healthcare costs.
 The prevalence of gait and balance problems increases with age.
-The number of older adults in Pakistan is currently 12.13 million, and it is predicted to increase to 17.53 million by 2025.
-Falling and losing balance are common causes of injury in older people, with a global prevalence of 17.2-33.1% and a recurrence rate of 5.7- 15.2% .
+The number of older adults in Pakistan is currently 12.13 million, predicted to rise to 17.53 million by 2025.
+Falling and losing balance are common causes of injury in older people, with a global prevalence of 17.2-33.1% and a recurrence rate of 5.7- 15.2% $^3$ .
 The risk of falling increases with age, with one in three people over 65 falling at least once a year.
 Falls can result in injury, physical impairment, morbidity, cognitive impairment, or even physical disability.

 Gait and balance problems are mainly the reason for fall in the elderly population, resulting in injury, loss of independence, disability and a reduced quality of life.

-Gait and balance problems are typically multi-factorial and must be treated after a thorough evaluation to identify all possible causes, followed by targeted management.
+Riphah College of Rehabilitation and Allied Health Sciences, Riphah International University, Faisalabad, Pakistan doi: 10.22442/jlumhs.2024.01047 Received: 05-06-2023 Revised: 27-11-2023 Accepted: 28-11-2023 Published Online: 14-03-2024 Gait and balance problems are typically multi-factorial and must be treated after a thorough evaluation to identify all possible causes, followed by targeted management.
 To assess the gait task and to determine their risk of falling, Shumway-Cook and Woolworth created the Dynamic Gait Index (DGI).
 The DGI contains objects, such as going through and around obstacles while shifting speeds and turning the head, walking with turns around, and standing up.